 The Summer Lunch Program goes beyond just providing food.
-In 2016, we partnered with the Lakota Child Nutrition Food Bus, which now provides lunches, freeing up time for volunteers to show God's Love in other ways.
-Many of the volunteers read with, mentor and do other fun activities with the children.
+In 2016, we partnered with Lakota Child Nutrition, which now provides lunches at community lunch sites, freeing up time for volunteers to show God's Love in other ways.
+Many of the volunteers read, mentor and do other fun activities with the children.
 They have taken the kids on field trips and organized bike parades, for example.
-The Midpointe Library Book Mobile also visits each lunch site periodically throughout the summer.
+The Midpointe Library and police/fire departments also visit each lunch site periodically throughout the summer.

 For more information or to volunteer, contact: